-For example, an administrator can create a login flow that implements a custom two-factor authentication process to add a desired security layer.
-A flow like this uses Apex methods to get the session context, extract the user's IP address, and verify if the request is coming from a Trusted IP Range.
-(To find or set the Trusted IP Range, from Setup, enter Network Access in the Quick Find box, then select Network Access.)
-If the request is coming from within a Trusted IP Range address, Salesforce skips the flow and logs the user into the organization.
-Otherwise, Salesforce invokes the flow providing one of three options.
+When you create a login flow for 2FA, you use Apex methods to get the session context, extract the user's IP address, and verify that the request is coming from a trusted IP range.
+If the request is coming from within a trusted IP range address, Salesforce skips the flow and logs the user in to the org.
+If the request is outside the IP range, Salesforce invokes the flow to:

-- 1. Direct the user to log in with additional credentials, such as a time-based one-time password (TOTP). - 2.
-Force the user to log out. - 3.
-Direct the user to a page with more options.
+- Direct the user to log in with additional credentials, such as a time-based one-time password (TOTP) - Force the user to log out - Direct the user to a page with more options